May Revolution: Friday, 25 May

 The crowd's agitation increased, and they overran the chapter house.
 Leiva and Lezica requested that someone who could act as spokesman for the people should join them inside the hall and explain the people's desires.
 Beruti, Chiclana, French and Grela were allowed to pass.
 Leiva attempted to discourage the rioter Pancho Planes, but he entered the hall as well.
 The Cabildo argued that Buenos Aires had no right to break the political system of the viceroyalty without discussing it with the other provinces; French and Chiclana replied that the call for a Congress had already been considered.
 The Cabildo called the commanders to deliberate with them.
 As had happened several times in the last few days, Romero explained that the soldiers would mutiny if forced to fight against the rioters on behalf of Cisneros.
 The Cabildo still refused to give up, until the noise of the demonstration was heard in the hall.
 They feared that the demonstrators could overrun the building and reach them.
 Martín Rodríguez pointed out that the only way to calm the demonstrators was to accept Cisneros' resignation.
 Leiva agreed, convinced the other members, and the people returned to the Plaza.
 Rodríguez headed to Azcuenaga's house to meet the other revolutionaries to plan the final stages of the revolution.
 The demonstration overran the Cabildo again, and reached the hall of deliberations.
 Beruti spoke on behalf of the people, and said that the new Junta should be elected by the people and not by the Cabildo.
 He said that, besides the nearly 400 people already gathered, the barracks were full of people who supported them, and he threatened that they would take control, by force if necessary.
 The Cabildo replied by requesting their demands in writing.

 After a long interval, a document containing 411 signatures was delivered to the Cabildo.
 This paper proposed a new composition for the governing Junta, and a 500-man expedition to assist the provinces.
 The document—still preserved—listed most army commanders and many well-known residents, and contained many illegible signatures.
 French and Beruti signed the document, stating "for me and for six hundred more".
 However, there is no unanimous view among historians about the authorship of the document.
 Meanwhile, the weather improved and the sun broke through the clouds.
-The people in the plaza saw it as a favorable omen for the revolution.
+The people in the plaza saw it as a favourable omen for the revolution.
 The Sun of May was created a few years later with reference to this event.